-- All documents prepared, received, or maintained by the Office of the Mayor, by 4 (a) any elected city-City and county-County official, and by the head of any City or County 5 Department - including but not limited to those enumerated in this Section - are permanently 6 the property of the City and County of San Francisco.
-The originals of these documents shall 7 be maintained consistent with the records retention and accessibility policies of the City and 8 County of San Francisco.
-The City Attorney, or Deputy City Attorney shall monitor the 9 transition of the Mayor, members of the Board of Supervisorselected officials, or any 10 department head when he/she leaves office to ensure that public documents are not 11 unlawfully removed or destroyed during the transition.
-The Mayor, elected officials and 12 departments heads These records shall be maintained and preserved, in a professional and 13 businesslike manner, all documents and correspondence, including but not limited to letters.
-14 e-mails, drafts, memoranda, invoices, reports and proposals, and shall be disclosed all such 15 records in accordance with this Ordinance.
-16 - (b) The Department of Elections shall keep and preserve all records and invoices relating to the design and printing of ballots, mechanical or digital vote tabulation equipment and other election materials, and all records documenting who had custody of ballots from the time ballots are cast until ballots are received and certified by the Department of Elections. - (c) In every contract, agreement or permit between the City and any outside entity that authorizes that entity to demand funds or fees from citizens, the City shall ensure that accurate records of every transaction are maintained and preserved in a professional and
+- (a) All documents prepared, received, or maintained by the Office of the Mayor, by any elected eity-City and eounty-County official, and by the head of any City or County Department including but not limited to those enumerated in this Section are permanently the property of the City and County of San Francisco.
+The originals of these documents shall be maintained consistent with the records retention and accessibility policies of the City and County of San Francisco.
+The City Attorney, or Deputy City Attorney shall monitor the transition of the Mayor, members of the Board of Supervisorselected officials, or any department head when he/she leaves office to ensure that public documents are not unlawfully removed or destroyed during the transition.
+The Mayor, elected officials and departments heads Those records shall be maintained and preserved, in a professional and businesslike manner, all documents and correspondence, including but not limited to letters, e-mails, drafts, memoranda, invoices, reports and proposals, and shall be disclosed all such records in accordance with this Ordinance.
+37 - (b) The Department of Elections shall keep and preserve all records and invoices relating to the design and printing of ballots, mechanical or digital vote tabulation equipment and other election materials, and all records documenting who had custody of ballots from the time ballots are cast until ballots are received and certified by the Department of Elections.38 - (c) In every contract, agreement or permit between the City and any outside entity that authorizes that entity to demand funds or fees from citizens, the City shall ensure that accurate records of every transaction are maintained and preserved in a professional and

-Moved from former 67.29-7(b).
+38 Moved from former 67.29-7(b).

-&lt;sup>37 Moved from former 67.29-7(a) and expanded to provide City Attorney oversight of preservation of public information from specified high-level offices.
+Moved from former 67.29-7(a) and expanded to provide City Attorney oversight of preservation of public information from specified high-level offices.

 1 businesslike manner, and are available to the public as public records under the provisions of 2 this ordinance.
-Failure of an entity to comply with these provisions shall be grounds for 3 terminating the contract or for imposing a financial penalty equal to one-half of the fees 1 derived under the agreement or permit during the duration of the failure.
-Failure of any 5 Department to enforce or otherwise comply with this provision shall be a violation of this 3 ordinance.
-This paragraph shall apply to every agreement allowing an entity to tow or 7 impound vehicles in the City or to collect any fee from any persons in any pretrial diversion program.39
+Failure of an entity to comply with these provisions shall be grounds for 3 terminating the contract or for imposing a financial penalty equal to one-half of the fees 4 derived under the agreement or permit during the duration of the failure.
+Failure of any 5 Department to enforce or otherwise comply with this provision shall be a violation of this 6 ordinance.
+This paragraph shall apply to every agreement allowing an entity to tow or 7 impound vehicles in the City or to collect any fee from any persons in any pretrial diversion 8 program.
+39